How to Plan a Graduation Party on a Budget

 If you are a parent, here is my biggest tip: do not plan this alone.

-Lemonvite lets you add up to 10 co-hosts to an event.
-That means the graduate's other parent, their best friend, an aunt, or a roommate can all help manage the guest list, send updates, and track RSVPs.
+Lemonvite lets you add up to 10 co-hosts to an event, so the graduate's other parent or their best friend or a roommate can pitch in on the guest list and the RSVP tracking.
+Spread the work around.

-Everyone has access to the same RSVP dashboard.
-No more relaying headcounts through a chain of text messages.
+Everyone has access to the same RSVP dashboard, so nobody is relaying headcounts down a chain of text messages.

 The RSVP Trick That Saves You Money

-Here is something that costs people hundreds of unnecessary dollars: over-preparing for guests who never show up.
+One thing quietly costs hosts hundreds of unnecessary dollars: over-preparing for guests who never show up.

-When RSVPs are vague ("I'll try to make it!"), you end up buying food and supplies for 50 people when only 30 show up.
-That is real money wasted.
+When RSVPs are vague ("I'll try to make it!"), you buy food and supplies for 50 people and 30 walk through the door.
+That gap is real money in the trash.

-Lemonvite gives guests three clear options: Attending, Maybe, and Declined.
-You can see exactly where your headcount stands at any moment.
-And because guests do not need to create an account to RSVP, you actually get responses instead of radio silence.
+Lemonvite gives guests three clear options.
+They are either Attending or Declined, or Maybe if they genuinely don't know yet, and you can see exactly where your headcount stands at any moment.
+Because guests don't need to create an account to RSVP, you actually get responses instead of radio silence.

-Plan your food and supplies based on confirmed attendees plus half of your "maybes."
-This formula has never let me down.
-You will have enough without drowning in leftovers.
+Plan your food and supplies for the confirmed attendees plus about half of your "maybes."
+That math has never let me down.
+You end up with enough without drowning in leftovers.

 Send Updates Without the Group Chat Chaos